openhab/openhab-addons/addons/binding/org.openhab.binding.silvercrestwifisocket/README.md

 ## Discovery

-The Discovery of Wifi Sockets is always running in background.
-When one command is sent to wifi socket using the android/ios app, or if the physical in the device is pressed, the device is recognized and is placed into the Inbox.
+The Discovery of Wifi Sockets is always running in the background.
+If a command is sent to wifi socket using the android/ios app, or if the physical in the device is pressed, the device is recognized and is placed into the Inbox.

 ## Binding Configuration